Sheridan Reserve Center: History

 Looking north on Fort Sheridan in the 1970s.

 The Commercial Club of Chicago, concerned since 1877 with the need for a military garrison, was motivated by the Haymarket Riot in 1886 to arrange for the donation of 632 acres (2.6 km^{2}) of land to the Federal Government for this purpose.
 Troops arrived in November 1887 to what was initially called Camp Highwood.
 A year later, Camp Highwood was renamed Fort Sheridan.
 Troops stationed at Fort Sheridan were used in 1894 to quell labor unrest during the Pullman Strike.

 In 1888, Ossian Cole Simonds was hired to create a site plan for Fort Sheridan which was to include a parade ground for drills.
 Simonds used a natural ravine to border the meadow created for the purpose.
 A scenic drive was incorporated into the plan which showcased natural vistas and brick and stone officers' housing.
 The effect of the plan was lauded as picturesque and charming.

 Fort Sheridan became a mobilization and training center beginning with the Spanish–American War in 1898.
 During World War I, activities at Fort Sheridan included two 1917 Officers' Training Centers, which were commanded by James A. Ryan.
 Fort Sheridan processed nearly 20,000 returning wounded soldiers and helped them return to civilian life through physical and occupational training reenter the workforce.
 During World War II, over 500,000 men and women were processed through military service.
 Many army officers who later became famous lived there, including George Patton and Jonathan Wainwright.
-The 174th Military Police Battalion of the Leavenworth, Kansas National Guard was stationed there in 1950.
+The 174th Military Police Battalion of the Leavenworth, Kansas Army National Guard was stationed there in 1950.
 Fort Sheridan served as the base for supplying and servicing Nike antimissile systems in the upper Midwest from 1953 to 1973, at which point it returned to providing administrative and logistical support services.